galette-plugins/plugin-oauth2/README.md

 ## Configure a ClientEntity

-Rename `config/config.yml.dist` to `config/config.yml` and edit according to your third party applicaiton settings:
+Rename `config/config.yml.dist` to `config/config.yml` and edit according to your third party application settings:

 ```
 global: